lesaux/puppet-kibana4/README.md

 [*package_download_url*]

-Alternative URL from which to download Kibana if `package_provider` is 'archive'.
+Alternative URL from which to download Kibana if `install_method` is 'archive'.
 Defaults to `undef`, because by default the URL is constructed from the usual Elasticsearch download site URL, the `package_name` and `package_ensure`.